 You are from God, little children, and have conquered them, because the one who is in you is greater than the one who is in the world.
 They are from the world; therefore they speak from the world’s perspective and the world listens to them.
 We are from God; the person who knows God listens to us, but whoever is not from God does not listen to us.
 By this we know the Spirit of truth and the spirit of deceit.

 There are three formidable enemies with whom we must contend: the world, the flesh, and, the master-mind of this unholy trinity, the devil (1 John 5:18-19).
-In Greek, his name is diablolos—the origin of the word diabolical.
+In Greek, his name is diabolos—the origin of the word diabolical.
 And that what he is.
 He’s devious, diabolical, methodical, and relentless.
 The Greek word that is translated into English as scheme, wiles, or methods is methodei.
 It means to lie in wait like a snake in the grass (Ephesians 6:11).

 His evil intent was evident in Eden.
 He lured Adam and Eve into his trap by tempting them to disbelieve and disobey God.
 He’s been slithering around ever since, looking to kill, steal, and destroy.
 Where ever these evils exist, you can be sure that the devil and his cohort of demons have left their calling card (Ephesians 6:11-12).
 He’s had a lot of time to hone his skills.
 Even as I write this, I have just encountered a poor soul that he is using the same tactics on.
 Through one of his false teachers, he’s twisting God’s Word and causing her to doubt the account in the garden and, thus, the Bible!